Pachypodium lealii Welw.

 Pachypodium lealii subsp. lealii, Pachypodium giganteum

-Pachypodium lealii is a shrub or tree up to 20 feet (6 m) tall with thick, bottle-shaped trunk, which is almost branchless until the top.
-The branches are few and covered by slender thorns up to 1 feet (30 cm) long.
+Pachypodium lealii is a shrub or small tree, up to 20 feet (6 m) tall, with thick bottle-shaped trunk, which is almost branchless until the top.
+The branches are few and covered by slender thorns up to 1 foot (30 cm) long.
 Leaves are oblong with short hairs on both surfaces.
 The white flowers cluster around the tips of the branches.
-They are present in the spring, when the tree is leafless.
+They are present in the spring when the tree is leafless.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 The attractive flowers of Pachypodiums and the intriguing shapes of their swollen stems make them desirable for any garden.
-They are definitely not suitable for cold or damp gardens and are very sensitive to frost.
-If planted in a warm garden that experiences occasional frost they should be given a warm, sheltered position.
+They are not suitable for cold or damp gardens and are very sensitive to frost.
+If planted in a sunny garden that experiences occasional frost, they should be given a warm, sheltered position.